gabriel-v/automatic-cruise/Readme.md

 ## Project: Adaptive cruise control system for road vehicles

 For reasons we cannot explain, we tried to use Java for this project.
 It didn't work.
-So here's the C++ version.
+So here's the C++11 version.

 We'll be using OpenGL 2 for the graphical simulation, and GLFW3 as the toolkit.
 See [http://www.glfw.org/docs/latest/](glfw.org/docs).